wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/8-create-manage-policy-packages.md

 3. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then select **Add**.
 Repeat this step for each user that you want to add.
 4. When you're finished adding users, select **Save**.

-You can also use ```New-CsBatchPolicyAssignmentOperation``` PowerShell cmdlet to assign a policy package to multiple users.
+You can also use the ```New-CsBatchPolicyAssignmentOperation``` PowerShell cmdlet to assign a policy package to multiple users.
 A batch may contain up to 5,000 users.

-The example below assigns the Education_PrimaryStudent policy package to a batch of users.
+The following example assigns the Education_PrimaryStudent policy package to a batch of users.
 You can specify users by their object ID or Session Initiation Protocol (SIP) address.

 ```PowerShell
 New-CsBatchPolicyPackageAssignmentOperation -Identity 1bc0b35f-095a-4a37-a24c-c4b6049816ab,user1@econtoso.com,user2@contoso.com -PackageName Education_PrimaryStudent